This post may contain affiliate links. Please see our disclosure for more information.

 Tips for successful incubation

-According to Divya, maintaining an even temperature during incubation is very important.
+Maintaining an even temperature during incubation is very important.
 This suggests that it is risky to make yogurt unless you are sure that you have a stable heat source for successful incubation.

 I suggest doing some investigation and temperature testing before getting started to avoid disappointment with your results.

 You need between 85 and 110 degrees F, which is warmer than most homes get, even in the heat of the summer.
-However, the summer heat is one good source of incubation.
+However, the summer heat is one possible source of incubation.
 Keep the yogurt out of direct sunlight to avoid overheating.

 Another good source is the Instant Pot, or other similar multifunction device.
 The Instant Pot actually has a yogurt setting that allows you to maintain the required even temperature.